matrix-construct/construct/include/ircd/m/README.md

 each consumer context separated by the horizontal lines representing a context switch from the perspective of the event travelling down.
 Each consumer performs its task for how to propagate the commissioned event.

-Each consumer has a shared-lock of the event which will hold up the completion of the commitment until all consumers release that.
-The ideal consumer will only hold their lock for a single context-slice while they play their part in applying the event, like non-blocking copies to sockets etc. These consumers then go on to do the rest of their output without the original event data which was memory supplied by the evaluator (like an HTTP client).
-Then all locks acquired on the entry side of the core can be released.
-The evaluator then gets the result of the successful commitment.

 #### Scaling